Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 > Ryan: Well, I was expecting a punchline.

+> The sink is cooking bro

+> [on brown butter]
+>
+> We were in the green, but now...

+> Me: If you could go back in time and tell your 10 year old self anything, what would it be?
+>
+> Ryan: What is that, 4th or 5th [grade]?
+Danig, I was cracked at chess.

+> If taste could kill.

 > [Ryan guessing their secret admirer]
 >
 > Ryan: So when will she be there